 Honey Glazed Dijon Roasted Carrots

 These glazed carrots are simply made with oil and seasonings.
 You probably have all the ingredients right now to make these scrumptious roasted vegetables.
 Plus, they aren’t laden with too many calories either like some holiday dishes are.
 They are simple and delicious.
+Also, try our Carrot Ginger Soup, or Caramelized Carrots for a sweet treat too.

 Helpful Items for This Recipe